 Participants stay in an air-conditioned residence hall on campus at the University of Notre Dame.
 All rooms are single occupancy with a sink, while the bathrooms and showers are shared and gender-specific by floor.

-The Catholic School Advantage (CSA), of which the Latino Enrollment Institute constitutes one outreach effort, also hosts a summer conference, Adelante, geared toward individuals (superintendents, teachers, (arch)diocesan outreach coordinators, etc.) as opposed to whole-school communities.
-The conference will be held from July 8-10, 2018, and applications open on December 15, 2017.
+The Catholic School Advantage (CSA), of which the Latino Enrollment Institute constitutes one outreach effort, also hosts a summer conference, Adelante, geared toward individuals (superintendents, teachers, (arch)diocesan outreach coordinators, etc.) June 30 - July 2, 2019, and applications open on October 15, 2018.
 Additional information will be posted as the date approaches.